scylladb/scylla-monitoring/docs/source/use-monitoring/cql-optimization.rst

 Reversed CQL Reads
 ^^^^^^^^^^^^^^^^^^

-Scylla supports compound primary keys with a clustering column, this kind of primary keys allows an efficient way to return sorted results that are sorted by the clustering column.
+ScyllaDB supports compound primary keys with a clustering column.
+This kind of primary keys allows an efficient way to return sorted results that are sorted by the clustering column.

+We strongly recommend using use the correct ordering.
-Querying with an order different than the order the ``CLUSTERING ORDER BY`` was defined is inefficient and should be avoided.
+Querying with an order different than the order the ``CLUSTERING ORDER BY`` was defined is supported, but not advisable.

 For example, look at the following table: